Cast-iron architecture

-A street in SoHo in New York City famous for its cast-iron facades.
+A street in SoHo in New York City famous for its numerous cast-iron facades.

 Spa Colonnade in Mariánské Lázně, 1889.
 Nearly every element is cast iron.

 Cast-iron architecture is the use of cast iron in buildings and objects, ranging from bridges and markets to warehouses, balconies and fences.
 Refinements developed during the Industrial Revolution in the late 18th century made cast iron relatively cheap and suitable for a range of uses, and by the mid-19th century it was common as a structural material (and sometimes for entire buildings), and particularly for elaborately patterned architectural elements such as fences and balconies, until it fell out of fashion after 1900 as a decorative material, and was replaced by modern steel and concrete for structural purposes.

 Structural use

+Iron Pillar of Delhi, in India, built in 5th century AD, similar to cast iron but believed to be wrought iron.

 Cast iron is not a good structural material for handling tension or bending moments because of its brittleness and relatively low tensile strength compared to steel and wrought iron.
 However, cast iron does have good compressive strength and was successfully used for structural components that were largely in compression in well-designed bridges and buildings.
 In a few instances bridges and buildings built with cast iron failed when misused.

 Cast iron was used as early as the 9th century in pagoda construction in Tang dynasty China.
 Texts written by the Japanese Buddhist monk Ennin describe in detail the cast-iron pagodas and statues widespread in China at the time.
 Persecution of Buddhism in China in the 840's led to the destruction of many of these structures.
 The later Song dynasty also built cast iron pagodas, exploiting its ability to be both structural and to be cast in any shape, such as in imitation of the timber and tiles of a standard pagoda.
 The 22m Iron Pagoda at the Yuquan Temple (Jade Springs Temple), Dangyang, Hubei, was built during the Song dynasty in 1061, and is the most outstanding example to survive.
 Cast iron pagodas were then superseded by even more elaborate bronze ones, but cast iron continued to be used for decorative items such as bowls and statues.